fusion-jena/semantic-search-usability-analysis/README.md

-# Supplementary material on a usability study for a semantic dataset search
+# Supplementary material for a usability evaluation of a semantic search for biological datasets

 We conducted a usability evaluation for a semantic dataset search with 20 biodiversity scholars in June and July 2022 in Germany.
 The research aim addressed two objectives: